KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

 In the list above, you can see all the module locations for my system for each version of PowerShell.
 Let's take a closer look at the new 6.0 locations.

 The first one `C:\Users\$env:username\Documents\PowerShell\Modules` is in my local profile.
-The folder name changed so it will not have any of your old modules in it.
+The folder name changed.
 Generally when I install modules, I load them in my local profile.

 ``` PowerShell
     Install-Module -Name PSGraph -Scope CurrentUser